ULDP-FL: Federated Learning with Across Silo User-Level Differential Privacy: Background Preliminaries

-GDP is a versatile privacy definition, as it can be applied to existing DP mechanisms without modification.
-To convert $(\epsilon, \delta)$-DP to $(k,\epsilon, \delta)$-GDP, it is known that any $(\epsilon, 0)$-DP mechanism satisfies $(k,k\epsilon, 0)$-GDP \cite{dwork2014algorithmic}.
-However, in the case of any $\delta > 0$, $\delta$ increases super-linearly \cite{Kamath2020CS8}, leading to a much larger $\epsilon$ (Lemma \ref{lemma:normaldp_group_privacy}).
 Also, we can compute GDP using group-privacy property of R\'{e}nyi DP \cite{mironov2017renyi}.
-First, we calculate the RDP of the algorithm, then convert it to group version of RDP, and subsequently to GDP (Lemma \ref{lemma:rdp_group_privacy}).
+First, we calculate the RDP of the algorithm, then convert it to group version of RDP, and subsequently to GDP.